 35. Protagonist examples: Creating memorable main characters

-How do you make a main character or protagonist memorable?
+How do you make a main character memorable?
 Learn about creating strong protagonists.

 36. How to create a villain readers won’t forget: 6 tips